 Children with special educational needs will be supported as appropriate to enable them to access the curriculum fully.
 This includes children that are more able and those with specific learning difficulties and disabilities.
-Individual education plans identify targets in specific areas of learning for those children who require additional support commensurate with the school's Special Educational Needs Policy.
+Individual provision maps (IEPs) identify targets in specific areas of learning for those children who require additional support commensurate with the school's Special Educational Needs Policy.

 In line with the school's Equal Opportunities Policy, we will provide all children regardless of ethnicity, culture, religion, home language, family background, learning difficulties, disabilities, gender or ability with equal access to all aspects of school life to ensure that every child is valued as an individual.
+For children's whose home language is not English, staff provide opportunities to use their home language in play and learning around the classroom.
 All staff are role models and are aware of the influence they have in promoting positive attitudes and use that influence to challenge stereotypical attitudes.